aso

 Key Differences

-Apple relies more on explicit metadata fields (title, subtitle, keyword field) for text relevance.
-Google indexes a much larger body of text (full description) and applies more natural language processing.
+Apple relies on explicit metadata fields (title, subtitle, keyword field) for text relevance.
+Google indexes a much larger body of text (full description) and applies deeper natural language processing.

-Both algorithms heavily weight non-text signals like download velocity and engagement, which means metadata optimization alone is not enough to rank.
-You need a product that users actually want.
+Both algorithms weigh non-text signals like download velocity and engagement heavily, meaning metadata optimization alone will not secure strong rankings.
+You need a product that users genuinely want.

 Algorithm Updates

-Both stores periodically update their algorithms.
-These updates can cause sudden ranking shifts.
-Monitoring keyword rankings daily with tools like ASODOG helps you detect algorithm changes early and adapt your strategy.
+Both stores update their algorithms periodically.
+These changes can cause sudden ranking shifts.
+Monitoring keyword rankings daily with tools like ASODOG helps you detect shifts early and adapt your strategy.